 I’ve also substituted Calvin and Hobbes for Austin Kleon’s Steal Like An Artist Journal.

 By the time my coffee has finished brewing, I’ve spent 10–15 minutes doing only things that make me happy.
 My day has started with positivity—positivity that will be a shield of armor from the rigors of the rest of my day.
 If I were to start with negative influences first, the rest of the day is an uphill battle to reach positivity.

 I’d rather start my morning ritual with positivity, wouldn’t you?

 You may not be a big kid at heart and want to read Calvin and Hobbes.
 You may despise coffee.
 You may not have an Instagram account.
 But I guarantee you can replace InstaCoffeeHobbes with your own thing(s).

 Maybe that means sitting cross-legged and breathing deeply in a dimly lit corner of your house while videos of puppies play in the background?
 I don’t know.
 If that takes you to the peak of Mount Positivity each morning, then do that!
 I know how important starting my day off without negativity has been for me, and I want that for you as well.

 It doesn’t matter if you work from home or work a 9-to-5 job and have a commute; invest some time finding a morning ritual that makes you happy.

 Take control of how you start your day—don’t let the start of your day control you.

-I spent some time talking about rituals with my friend Paul Jarvis and wanted to add that conversation here:
+I spent some time talking about morning rituals and creating the best morning routine with my friend Paul Jarvis and you can listen to that conversation here: